sailfishos-mirror/pcre2/doc/html/README.txt

   --enable-ebcdic --disable-unicode

+  This automatically implies --enable-rebuild-chartables (see above), in order to ensure that you have the correct default character tables for your system's codepage.
+There is an exception when you set --enable-ebcdic-ignoring-compiler (see below), which allows using a default set of EBCDIC 1047 character tables rather than forcing use of --enable-rebuild-chartables.

-  This automatically implies --enable-rebuild-chartables (see above).
-However, when PCRE2 is built this way, it always operates in EBCDIC.
-It cannot support both EBCDIC and UTF-8/16/32.
+  When PCRE2 is built with EBCDIC support, it always operates in EBCDIC.
+It cannot support both EBCDIC and ASCII or UTF-8/16/32.

   There is a second option, --enable-ebcdic-nl25, which specifies that the code value for the EBCDIC NL character is 0x25 instead of the default 0x15.

+  There is a third option, --enable-ebcdic-ignoring-compiler, which disregards the compiler's codepage for determining the numeric value of C character constants such as 'z', and instead forces PCRE2 to use numeric constants for the EBCDIC 1047 codepage instead.

 .
 If you specify --enable-debug, additional debugging code is included in the build.
 This option is intended for use by the PCRE2 maintainers.